kozec/sc-controller/docs/profile-file.md

 is same as
 `"stick" : { "action" : "XY(axis(Axes.ABS_RX), raxis(Axes.ABS_RY))" }`

+#### `levels`
+Turns action into `TriggerAction`, allowing to specify lower and upper trigger levels among which is action executed.

+Example:

+	"trigger_left": {
+	  "action": "button(BTN_LEFT)",
+	  "levels": [127, 255]
+	},

+Sets action that presses left mouse button, but only if trigger is roughly half-pressed.

 #### `dpad`
 Turns action into `DPadAction`, allowing to assign different action for each side of pad or stick alignment.